- Home

 Strata Tip of the Week - What is parking and/or storage allocated by owner developer assignment?

 If you’ve read our email titled Understanding Parking and Storage Designations, you’ll know that there are different ways parking and storage can be designated within a strata corporation.
-One of these is when parking and/or storage has been allocated by owner developer ass
+One of these is when parking and/or storage has been allocated by owner developer assignment.
+You’ll typically

 Strata Tip of the Week - Providing Strata Lot Access